umr4nlp/umr-guidelines/guidelines.md

   ##### Part 3-2-2-2.
 Modifiers

 Other relations mostly function to modify object concepts - they are often expressed in languages as modifiers of some sort within an NP.
 Semantically, modification relations in referring expressions come in two kinds: anchoring and typifying (Croft, to appear).
 Anchoring modifiers "situate the intended referent of the referring expression via reference to another object", in other words, they provide referential grounding for a referent expression.
 Many anchoring modification relations are construed in languages as possessive relations: ownership (which situates a referent via reference to its owner), part-whole relations (which situate a referent via reference to a larger entity it is a part of), and kinship relations (which situate a referent via reference to another person that has a particular kind of relation to them).
-As described in [Part 3-2-1-3](#part-3-2-1-3-inverse-participant-roles), kinship relations are annotated through the `kinship-91` predicate, even when they are not predicated.
-For ownership and part-whole relations, UMR uses `:poss` and `:part-of` relations with the possessum or part as the parent and the possessor or whole as the daughter, as in <a href="#3-2-2-1 (1)">(1)</a>.
+As described in [Part 3-2-1-3](#part-3-2-1-3-inverse-participant-roles), kinship relations are annotated through the `have-rel-role-91` predicate, even when they are not predicated.
+For ownership and part-whole relations, UMR uses `:poss` and `:part` relations with the possessum or part as the parent and the possessor or whole as the daughter, as in <a href="#3-2-2-1 (1)">(1)</a>.

 <span id="3-2-2-2 (1)" label="3-2-2-2 (1)">\[3-2-2-2 (1)\]</span>